CloudLabsAI-Azure/Terraform-workshop/Terraform/02 - Variables/Guide.md

 ---

-## Task 2: Update nic.tf â€” add a Network Interface
+## Task 2: Create the Network Interface

 Every Azure VM needs a Network Interface to communicate.
 The NIC is attached to a subnet and assigned a private IP.